 Mr. Dawson was appointed as a director on September 12, 2022, and serves as the Chairperson of our Compensation Committee.
 Mr. Dawson served as our President from 2015 through September 12, 2022.
 Mr. Dawson has neither served nor been appointed to any other roles for the Company since September 12, 2022.
 Since 2018, Mr. Dawson has served as a member of the board of directors of GoldMining Inc., a public company listed on the NYSE American and Toronto Stock Exchange; and Freegold Ventures Limited, a company listed on the Toronto Stock Exchange, since 2011.
 Mr. Dawson has also served as a member of the board of directors of Spanish Mountain Gold Ltd. since October 2022.
 He was Chief Executive Officer of GoldMining Inc. from 2014 to April 2021.
 Mr. Dawson is a geologist with 40 years of experience in the exploration and mining business working with senior and junior mining companies in the Americas, Europe, Africa and China.
-He has held executive roles with several Canadian mining Corporation.
+He has held executive roles with several Canadian mining companies including Chief Executive Officer of GoldMining Inc., Vice President, Exploration of Brazilian Gold Corporation and Vice President, Exploration of EuroZinc Mining Corporation.
 Prior to joining EuroZinc, he consulted internationally and held a number of positions with Battle Mountain Canada Inc., British Columbia Geological Survey and Esso Minerals Canada Ltd. Mr. Dawson is a registered Professional Geologist with Engineers & Geoscientists British Columbia and holds a Bachelor of Science degree in Geology from the University of Manitoba and a Master of Science degree in Economic Geology from the University of British Columbia.